 The comparison of investment returns of both Finnish earnings-related pension providers and major foreign pension providers shows that, in the end, the corona year 2020 was better than expected as far as investment returns are concerned.
 Although Covid-19 caused the stock market to plummet in the first quarter of the year, the market turned around already in the spring and continued to grow strongly throughout the year.

 The clearly highest return, around 20%, was made by the Swedish buffer fund AP6 that invests in high-risk instruments.
 The average return was 7.1 per cent.
 The average return of Finnish earnings-related pension investors was 4.9 per cent in 2020.

 Average return of six percent over a decade

 Pension investment has a long-term horizon and therefore it makes sense to monitor return rates over a longer period than one year.
 Indeed, our comparison also uses ten-year and five-year moving averages.

-Finnish earnings-related pension providers recorded average real annual returns of 5 per cent over the 10-year review period.
-In Finland, buffer funds achieved returns that were about half a percentage point higher than for pension providers subject to solvency regulation during the recent 10 years.
+Finnish earnings-related pension providers recorded average real annual returns of 4.4 per cent over the 10-year review period.
+In Finland, buffer funds achieved returns that were about half a percentage point higher than for pension providers subject to solvency regulation (earnings-related pension insurance companies and industry-wide pension funds) during the recent 10 years.